Puneetas015/bdh-cq-latent-reasoning/README.md

 Investigating sparse associative updates
 Adding reproducible benchmark scripts
-Comparing different recurrent state sizes and recurrence depths 📄 License
+Comparing different recurrent state sizes and recurrence depths

-This project is intended for research and educational purposes.

-Add an appropriate license file to the repository if you intend to distribute the source code publicly.

-⭐ Acknowledgements

-This project is inspired by research into:

-Recurrent neural networks
-Transformer alternatives
-Associative memory
-Synaptic plasticity
-Latent reasoning
-Test-time computation
-ARC-AGI
-Brain-inspired neural architectures

-⭐ If you find this project useful
+## ⭐ If you find this project useful

 Consider giving the repository a star and sharing it with others interested in: